Yvidge/yvidge.github.io/_portfolio/Stairs.md

 </div>

 ## The experience I got:
-- Creating game as solo developer from idea to release
+- Creating game as a solo developer from idea to release
 - Searching for free assets, creating content from limited resources
-- Finding workarounds if the mechanics / content turns out to be too expensive to develop
+- Finding workarounds when the mechanics / content turns out to be too expensive to develop